IPPSR/congressData/README.md

 ## Citation

-In addition to citing each variable’s source, we ask that you cite Congress Data if use the dataset or this package.
+In addition to citing each variable’s source, we ask that you cite CongressData if use the dataset or this package.
 A recommended citation is below.

 > Grossmann, M., Lucas, C., McCrain, J, & Ostrander, I. (2022).
-The
-> Congress Data.
-East Lansing, MI: Institute for Public Policy and
+> CongressData.
+East Lansing, MI: Institute for Public Policy and Social
-> Social Research (IPPSR)
+> Research (IPPSR)